martins-jean/Real-time-data-processing-in-AWS/README.md

 2. Create an EC2 instance called "Wind Turbine Simulator" with a boto3 script that generates wind speed data. <br>
 3. Create an IAM role for Kinesis Data Analytics.
 4. Create several AWS Lambda functions using the boto3 scripts I provided.
+5. Create a table in DynamoDB named WindDataTable

 </details>